 Greetings!
-We are a new lab at Harvard DBMI led by 🔗 Dr. Pranav Rajpurkar.
+We are a new lab at Harvard DBMI led by 🔗 Prof. Pranav Rajpurkar.
 We work on building reliable AI technologies for medical decision making.
 We have developed deep learning algorithms that can read medical images at the level of experts, we have built large-scale open medical datasets, and we have demonstrated the positive and negative effects of AI on medical decision making.

 What will it take to make medical AI part of routine clinical care?
 We believe that algorithm development for limited labeled data settings, real-world dataset curation at scale, and the design of effective clinical deployment setups are critical directions.
 I welcome you to join us in our mission.

 We welcome undergraduate, graduate, and post-doctoral students and research volunteers with a background in any one of artificial intelligence, software engineering, or medicine.
 By working with our lab, you will build solutions to important problems in medicine.
 You will learn and sharpen cutting-edge AI through your research, your peers, and reading groups.
 You will work together in small teams with other scientists, engineers, and clinicians, and receive mentorship to author a research paper.

 We expect that students will be able to commit at least 20 hours per week to research and be